reymon29/baby_sitter_kata/README.md

 In order to use
 - clone project from Github
 - install Ruby
-- run command rake in your terminal
+- run command "rake" in your terminal